manjunathhiremath/manjunathhiremath.github.io/docs/basics-of-prompt-engineering/LLM-settings.md

 ### Medium Temperature (e.g., 0.5 - 0.7)
 - This range strikes a balance, making it suitable for cases where you want some creativity but still need reasonable consistency, like casual conversation or generating informative but engaging text.

-**Top P** - A sampling technique with temperature, called nucleus sampling, where you can control how deterministic the model is.
+**2.Top P** - A sampling technique with temperature, called nucleus sampling, where you can control how deterministic the model is.
 If you are looking for exact and factual answers keep this low.
 If you are looking for more diverse responses, increase to a higher value.
 If you use Top P it means that only the tokens comprising the top_p probability mass are considered for responses, so a low top_p value selects the most confident responses.
 This means that a high top_p value will enable the model to look at more possible words, including less likely ones, leading to more diverse outputs.

 **The general recommendation is to alter temperature or Top P but not both.**

-**Max Length** - You can manage the number of tokens the model generates by adjusting the max length.
+**3.Max Length** - You can manage the number of tokens the model generates by adjusting the max length.
 Specifying a max length helps you prevent long or irrelevant responses and control costs.
 Yes, the token limit **does** include the system prompt.
 In LLMs, all components of the input—such as the system prompt, user input, and any other context—count towards the total token limit.
 Here's how it breaks down:

 ### Components Included in the Token Limit